adamwojnicki/web-dev-starter/README.md

 3. To check for code errors/lints use:
 ```
 npm run test:eslint -s
+// It is not necessary since ESLint is integrated with Parcel bundler.
 ```
-It is not necessary since ESLint is integrated with Parcel bundler.

 4. To build production files run:
 ```
 npm run build
+// Files will be saved in /dist folder.
 ```
-FIles will be saved in /dist folder